Professional Indemnity and Public Liability Insurance Jargon Buster

 Any person engaged by the Named Insured under a work experience government training or similar scheme.

-Some policy wording may also include Labour Hire in the definition of Employee so it is important you read your documents in full. back to the top
+Some policy wordings may also include Labour Hire and Volunteers in the definition of Employee.
+It is important you read your documents in full. back to the top

 An Insurer may put an Endorsement on your policy, which advises that the cover under the policy is altered, amended or deleted. back to the top

 Excess (also known as deductible)